 - Ties and top buttons done up at all times. - Hair clean and tidy not less than a "number two grade" or classified by senior staff as unkempt.
-If shoulder length or longer it must be tied back at all times for health and safety reasons. - Hair must not be dyed an unnatural colour nor have significant areas in a second colour, nor shapes cut into the hair. - No visible piercings other than a single plain stud in one or both earlobes. - Regularly polished shoes, not trainers or canvas!
+If shoulder length or longer it must be tied back at all times for health and safety reasons.

+- Hair must not be dyed an unnatural colour nor have significant areas in a second colour, nor shapes, lines cut into the hair. - No visible piercings other than a single plain stud in one or both earlobes. - Regularly polished shoes, not trainers or canvas!
 Girls' footwear should be appropriate for treading the corridors.
-High heels and backless shoes are not appropriate. - No 'hoodies' to be worn to, in, or from school.
+High heels and backless shoes are not appropriate. - No 'hoodies' to be worn to, in, or from school. - Socks for students in Years 7-11 must be office style and navy blue / dark grey or black in colour (addition to the uniform policy)

-For full details refer to the Appearance Policy on our website and if in doubt consult with Mr Kneeshaw, Mr Armstrong or Mrs Bradley-Brophy at the school.
+For full details refer to the Appearance Policy on our website and if in doubt consult with Mr Kneeshaw, Mr Armstrong or Mrs Bradley-Brophy (Director of Sixth Form) at the school.
 Our Sixth Form Policy requires a blazer or jacket for both boys and girls.
 The Sixth Form students are required to be professionally smart and business-like as they must set an outstanding example for the school!

 As parents, please check your child on their way out in the morning.
-If bringing them by car, make sure ties, top buttons and shirt tails are appropriate before they get in and as they get out!
-It is a source of great pride to me that the public often comment on how smart the boys and girls appear when travelling to and from school; however it only takes one student dressed shabbily to change public perception.
+If bringing them by car, make sure ties, top buttons and shirt tails are appropriate before they get in and as they get out.
+It is a source of great pride to me that the public often comment on how smart NSB boys and girls appear when travelling to and from school; however it only takes one student dressed shabbily to change public perception.

 Parents are reminded that all school uniform must now be purchased through our on-line supplier SWI schoolwear at www.swidtp.co.uk.
-The only exceptions to this are the old design PE T-shirts (for Years 8, 9, 10 and 11), school ties, blazer badges and House T-shirts, which can be purchased via ParentPay.
-Further information on school uniform, including a full price list, can be obtained on the school website under the parents' section.
+The only exceptions to this are the old design PE T-shirts (for Years 9, 10 and 11), school ties, blazer badges and House T-shirts, which can be purchased via ParentPay.
+Further information on school uniform, including a full price list, can be obtained on the school website under the Parents' section.

 The House system and the outstanding extra-curricular programme are the principal ways of getting students involved in the school.
-We have over 290 clubs and activities running at lunchtime and after school every week and a huge array of competitive House Events that students can choose to engage in.
-The expectation is that all students engage in at least one activity a week.
+We have well over 200 clubs and activities running at lunchtime and after school every week and a huge array of competitive House events that students can choose to engage in.
+The expectation is that all students engage in at least two activities a week.
 The House Directors, Student Leadership Team and House Seniors are actively participating in discussions which will feed into the strategic direction of the school.
 We now have termly House assemblies and the older students take responsibility for mentoring younger students in their House.
-Each House has a section in the Student Voice area of the school website.
 In summary, the House system provides a superb opportunity for students to get involved with the whole life of the school.
-The wider programme of extracurricular activities can be found on the website which lists details of training sessions for our sports teams, recreational sport clubs, dance, drama, music, subject support sessions and a vast array of other activities as far reaching as Harry Potter, Philosophy and Film Clubs.
+The wider programme of extracurricular activities can be found on the school website which lists details of training sessions for our sports teams, recreational sport clubs, dance, drama, music, subject support sessions and a vast array of other activities.